Home Remedies For Dark Underarms

 Skin in the underarm is treated differently as we like to avoid odor and sweat.
 There is also an urge for hair removal to maintain personal hygiene.
 These hair removal treatments have a risk of skin irritation and reddening (usually in patches) because of injury.
 Injury to the skin can make it dark due to increased melanin (a skin pigment responsible for colour) production.
 More research is needed to fully understand the darkening of underarm skin.1,2 If you face similar issues with your underarms, read along for some helpful home remedies that will come in handy.

-Studies support that underarm darkening is characterised by increased production of a natural skin pigment called melanin due to mild irritation.
+Studies support that underarm darkening is characterized by increased production of a natural skin pigment called melanin due to mild irritation.
 Hair plucking is mainly responsible for skin damage.2

 Other factors that may be responsible for dark underarms are: